Malone-Design-Team/malone.app/markdown/weeks/week1.md

 # Week 1
 ### What should I expect postpartum?
-You should contact your health care provider in the next 3 weeks to talk about your postpartum health. **[include photo: pump_phone_call from "bjorn and breast pump"]** Like pregnancy, postpartum can affect many parts of the body.
+You should contact your health care provider in the next 3 weeks to talk about your postpartum health.
+Like pregnancy, postpartum can affect many parts of the body.
 Some symptoms are expected, but you should contact your doctor if they are severe **[link to common pregnancy-related complications]**.
 Here's what to expect and when to be concerned:
 - *Vaginal soreness* is common after a vaginal delivery.
 - You may feel *contractions* (called afterpains) for a few days after delivery.
 They are common during breastfeeding.
 - *Vaginal bleeding* will be heavy and bright red for the first few days.
 It will slowly get darker and more watery.